openMSX User's Manual

 If you want to put a recorded video on your web site, it is better to transcode the audio to MP3 or Vorbis format, as this makes the file a lot smaller.
 YouTube supports the ZMBV codec, so if you want to upload your recording you do not need to transcode the video.
 If you want to share your video with people who do not have (or want to install) the ZMBV codec, you should still transcode it, of course.
 This can be done with programs such as Virtual Dub (Windows) or MPlayer's MEncoder (Linux/UNIX).
 For YouTube you may want to use the command record_chunks instead: it will enable you to chop up your video in several parts and enables -doublesize automatically.

-Recording as explained above will happen at real time.
+Recording as explained above will happen in real-time.
 This can be annoying if you want to make a demonstration video, because you all mistakes will be recorded as well.
 To work around this, you can also use the reverse feature during the scene you want to record.
 After the scene, reverse to the beginning, start the recording as explained above and let the scene replay relaxedly.
 You can even speed it up using the throttle setting.
-This method of recording is also useful when real time recording has a big impact on the performance of openMSX on your hardware.
+This method of recording is also useful when real-time recording has a big impact on the performance of openMSX on your hardware.
 See also the chapter about this feature.

 There is a master_volume setting, which controls the overall output volume of openMSX (it applies to all sound devices).
 Volume 0 means no sound, volume 100 is maximum.